splunk/public-o11y-docs/incident-intelligence/incident-intelligence-overview.rst

 Key terms and icons
 =======================

-These icons are used in the overview graphics to symbolize key terms and and processes in Incident Intelligence and Splunk Observability Cloud.
+These icons are used in the overview graphics to symbolize key terms and processes in Incident Intelligence and Splunk Observability Cloud.

 .. image:: /_images/incident-intelligence/Incident-Intelligence-Overview-Terms-Icons.png
       :width: 99%